 The IHE ATNA profile describes several foundational elements of secure systems, including node authentication, user authentication, telecommunications encryption, and event audit logging.
-QHINs must implement the IHE ATNA profile requirements specific to event audit logging for activities and transactions between QHINs and between QHINs and Participants, including the standard schema for encoding reported events, standard reportable events, and standard transport methods.
+QHINs must implement the IHE ATNA profile requirements specific to event audit logging for activities and transactions between QHINs and between QHINs and Participants.
 Other elements of secure systems defined by ATNA, such as authentication, are specified elsewhere in this QTF.
-Specified standards for auditing are included in Table 11.
+Specified standards for auditing are included in Table 10.
+Specified Standards for Auditing.